loay-ashraf/RxNetworkKit/Docs.docc/Articles/MakingDownloadRequest.md

 ## Overview

-In this article, we will walk you through on how to add a ``HTTPDownloadRequestRouter`` and use it with ``HTTPClient`` to make download requests.
+In this article, we will walk you through on how to make download requests.

 ### Adding a download request router